 Plus it comes with a higher Christmas budget – and one that you may not be able to afford.
 Maybe you are struggling living paycheck to paycheck.
 Maybe you can afford to buy stuff, but it doesn’t align with your money goals.

 The only reason I dread Christmas and other holidays throughout the year is the complete overwhelm of added stuff in our house.
-Because of this, I tend to miss out on the fun on celebrating.
+Because of this, I tend to miss out on the fun of celebrating.
 That makes me super sad, but I treasure experiences over materialistic stuff.

 For our immediate family, we have always put an emphasis on giving experiences instead of materialistic toys.
 Then, the extended family and some of our friends believe we are taking the fun out of the gift giving since there isn’t a present to open on that specific day.

-The question remains… When it is time for the giving season, does “giving” always have to be toys, clothes, and materialistic items?
+When it is time for the giving season, does “giving” always have to be toys, clothes, and materialistic items?
 Or can it create memories with experience gifts?

-In this post, we are going to dive into why to give experiences, the cost of giving experiences and most importantly Christmas gift experience ideas.
+In this post, we are going to dive into why to give experiences, the cost of giving experiences, and most importantly Christmas experience gift ideas.

 Why to Give Experiences?